dryu99/boonwegig-pub/README.md

   - [ ] when we get a date col from the db, the js date object we get is UTC-ified or at least knows about the timezone (im worried that the physical location of the server the db lives on will affect the date that's queried)
 - [ ] lol a lot of instagram names still aren't great, might need to do things manually
 - [x] look into the datadog logging for backend you did or wahtever it was called
+- [ ] concert type isn't always accurate, maybe leave it out for now?
+- [x] double check if sentry error handling is okay (maybe logging too much)
+  - [x] look into how deep sentry can print extra data
+- [ ] maybe we should actually store invalid events in the db (not every post, just the events that are invalid like the duplicate post ones: https://www.instagram.com/p/Cyss2CsxeHj/)
+  - [ ] and then we can just flag as INVALID for review_status or sth?

 ##  Frontend TODOs
 - [ ] create an About page